anuraj-rp/anuraj-rp.github.io/_posts/2024-11-06-cryptobotics.md

 I think Cryptobotics broadly captures what the field is all about - decentralization, distributed, blockchains, smart contracts, zk-proofs, cryptocurrencies and robotics.

-The time for Cryptobotics has arrived and as Marc Andreesen would say _"It's time to build" - Cryptobots_.
+The time for Cryptobotics has arrived and as Marc Andreessen would say _"It's time to build" - Cryptobots_.

 [Farcaster]: https://www.farcaster.xyz/